morganics/bayesianpy/README.md

 # BayesianPy

+## Disclaimer
+**This wrapper is not released/ supported/ endorsed by Bayes Server.** Please look at the examples on https://www.bayesserver.com/code/python/setup-py to understand how to implement the integration.
+These samples here might be out of date and do not keep up with the release cycle of the Bayes Server package (and also don't follow good software engineering practices).
+They might be useful as a reference, but will not (always/ typically) work out of the box.
+I am now doing some work on wrapping the .NET core DLLs which I've found to be a simpler process.

+## Information
 A Python SDK for performing common operations on the Bayes Server Java API, and trying to utilise the best of Python (e.g. dataframes and visualisation).
-This wraps calls to the Java API with Jpype1.
-This wrapper is not released/ supported/ endorsed by Bayes Server.
+This wraps calls to the Java API with Jpype1 (this library has now been updated and some of the examples do things that you no longer need to worry about).

 Supported functionality (currently only supports contemporal networks, although Bayes Server supports temporal networks as well):